 Many couples and individuals pursuing fertility treatments for the first time are terrified of the costs.
 They've heard stories about families mortgaging their homes for in vitro fertilization (IVF), or about financial constraints meaning that a couple was never able to have a child.
 Infertility treatments are sometimes expensive, but in many cases, the solution to infertility is relatively simple -- and therefore surprisingly affordable.

-The right treatment ultimately depends on the cause of your infertility.
+The right treatment option ultimately depends on the cause of your infertility.
 That means that you'll need the care of a team that specializes in fertility issues and that knows how to properly diagnose them.
 You can save time and money by seeking treatment from a fertility specialist precisely for that reason; specialized treatment means that you won't have to spend as much money on diagnostic procedures that don't help and treatments that don't work.

 Occasionally, chronic infections interfere with fertility, either by causing the body to attack a developing embryo, or undermining the body's ability to produce hormones related to reproduction.
 Antibiotic treatment can attack an active infection, reduce the resulting symptoms, and increase your overall odds of getting -- and staying -- pregnant.